pharaox/carnalitas_x/README.md

 * *Slaver* is a fame trait that adds negative diplomacy, prestige, MAA maintenance, and general opinion, and positive dread multipliers.
 It is acquired via an [event](#trait-events) after enslaving and then selling a certain number of people, usually between 20 and 30.
 * *Liberator* is a fame trait that adds positive diplomacy, prestige, MAA maintenance, and general opinion, and negative dread multipliers.
 It is acquired via an [event](#trait-events) after freeing or ransoming a certain number of people, usually between 20 and 30.

 These traits represent consequences of "bad" and "good" behavior towards slaves.
 They are intended to further improve the balance and add some roleplaying flavor for the player.
 Although the AI also actively enslaves, frees, sells, and buys slaves, it is very unlikely to reach the numbers required for acquiring one of these traits.
+They are independent of the [slavery attitudes](#slavery-attitudes) described above, but choosing the *Slaver* or *Liberator* attitude certainly makes acquiring the corresponding trait easier.

 ### Slavery Events